waylaidwanderer/node-chatgpt-api/README.md

 An experimental client for Bing's GPT-4 version of ChatGPT is available in [`BingAIClient`](src/BingAIClient.js).
 It works much like ChatGPT, but it's powered by GPT-4 instead of GPT-3.
 For more information on its capabilities and limitations, see [this Reddit comment](https://www.reddit.com/r/ChatGPT/comments/10xjda1/comment/j7snwxx/?utm_source=reddit&utm_medium=web2x&context=3).

 #### About `text-chat-davinci-002`
-The model name `text-chat-davinci-002-20230126` was briefly leaked while I was  inspecting the network requests made by the official ChatGPT website, and I discovered that it works with the [OpenAI API](https://beta.openai.com/docs/api-reference/completions). **Usage of this model currently does not cost any credits.**
+The model name `text-chat-davinci-002-20230126` was briefly leaked while I was inspecting the network requests made by the official ChatGPT website, and I discovered that it works with the [OpenAI API](https://beta.openai.com/docs/api-reference/completions).
+Since then, that model and others have been disabled, but I'm keeping this repo updated with the newer versions of `text-chat-davinci-002` as we find them. **Usage of this model currently does not cost any credits.**

-As far as I'm aware, I was the first one who discovered this, and usage of the model has since been implemented in libraries like [acheong08/ChatGPT](https://github.com/acheong08/ChatGPT).
+As far as I'm aware, I was the first one who discovered this, and usage of the model has since been implemented in libraries like [acheong08/ChatGPT](https://github.com/acheong08/ChatGPT) and [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) as we collaborated and shared knowledge.

-The previous version of this library that used [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) is still available on [the `archive/old-version` branch](https://github.com/waylaidwanderer/node-chatgpt-api/tree/archive/old-version).

 By itself, the model does not have any conversational support, so `ChatGPTClient` uses a cache to store conversations and pass them to the model as context.
 This allows you to have persistent conversations with ChatGPT in a nearly identical way to the official website.